 Enjoy a night or two at a balmy indoor water park, such as the Great Wolf Lodge.
 Photo courtesy of Great Wolf Lodge

-Escape to your localish indoor water park resort, such as Great Wolf Lodge, where the air and water temperatures are balmy year-round.
-A night or two is long enough to feel like you’ve gotten away, and the kids, if they’re anything like ours, will be in absolute heaven with a full day of water park fun tacked onto a spring staycation.
+Escape to a local-ish indoor water park resort, such as Great Wolf Lodge, where the air and water temperatures are balmy year-round.
+A night or two is long enough to feel like you’ve gotten away, and the kids will be in absolute heaven with a full day of water park fun tacked onto a spring staycation.

 Visit the creatures at the Academy of Natural Sciences in Philly, the oldest natural history museum in the Americas.
 Photo by Jeff Fusco for the museum

-Philly is a great walking city with tons of family-friendly sights, as well as a great train.
-Check out our list of 100 things to do with kids in the city of brotherly love.
+Philly is a great walking city with tons of family-friendly sights, as well as a great transit system.
+Check out our list of 100 things to do with kids in the City of Brotherly Love.
 Definitely save room for family hot spots like the Franklin Institute for all ages or the Please Touch Museum with toddlers and preschoolers, as well as these top picks for first-time visitors.
-Grab a CityPass or Philadelphia Pass for deals on entry passes.
-Our Philly editor says Airbnb is very popular and families could really stay in the city or any of the pretty surrounding towns, especially on the Main Line where for good restaurants and even microbreweries.
+Grab a CityPass or Philadelphia Pass for deals on attraction entry passes.
+Our Philly editor says Airbnb is very popular and families could really stay in the city or any of the pretty surrounding towns along the Main Line for good restaurants and microbreweries.
 Most towns have a direct train to Center City.
-Philly also puts you in good proximity to other road-trip worthy stops, such as Adventure Aquarium in Camden, Dutch Wonderland and Lancaster County, or Hersheypark.
+Philly also puts you in good proximity to other road-trip-worthy stops, such as the Adventure Aquarium in Camden, New Jersey, Dutch Wonderland and Lancaster County, or Hersheypark.

 Get ready for family fun with blocks and blocks of beachfront amusement at the Jersey Shore.
 Photo by Rose Gordon Sala

 It might not be sunbathing (or swimming) season yet, but the boardwalks of the Jersey Shore open up for weekends and holidays come springtime, including spring break.
-Rides, Easter Egg hunts and breakfast with the Easter Bunny will be available up and down the shore.
+Rides, Easter Egg hunts, and breakfast with the Easter Bunny will be available up and down the Shore.
 Hotels and home rentals will also be much cheaper than in summer’s prime time.
-Opt for a stay in pretty Cape May for a quieter holiday, and then tack on a day trip just for the kids to one of our favorite New Jersey amusement parks like Six Flags, Diggerland, or Storybook Land.
+Opt for a stay in pretty Cape May for a quieter holiday.
+If your kids crave more traditional thrills, the locale is a great jumping-off point for a day trip to one of our favorite New Jersey amusement parks like Six Flags, Diggerland, or Storybook Land.

 Take a step back in time at Virginia's Colonial Williamsburg, a living history museum.
 Photo courtesy of The Vacation Channel

-Portland, Maine, is a city filled with history, culture, natural beauty, and truly great food.
+Portland, Maine, is filled with history, culture, natural beauty, and truly great food.
 Photo courtesy of the Maine Office of Tourism

 Get breathtaking views hiking in Acadia National Park during the off-season.
 Photo courtesy The Maine Office of Tourism

 A camping trip to (or staying in the local lodge or hotel) a national or state park, or even a staycation day trip adventure, can make for a memorable spring break.
-We’ve already named a couple of our favorite national parks—Acadia and Joshua Tree— but there are so many from which to choose!
-We highly recommend the family-friendly hikes at these additional state and national parks, such as Mt.
-Rainier (Washington) and the Shawnee National Forest (Illinois).
+We’ve already named one of our favorite national parks—Acadia — but there are so many from which to choose!
+We highly recommend the family-friendly hikes at these additional state and national parks, such as Taconic State Park (New York) and the Swallow Falls State Park (Maryland).
 Parents might also take a look at what’s within driving distance.
-Plan out a few hikes with the kids, and then also look for nearby attractions that offer a few more creature comforts, such as an indoor water park (see above), amusement park, or a great children’s museum or science center.
-A number of national parks will waive admission fees on April 20 in celebration of National Parks Week, making this an extra budget-friendly option.
+Plan out a few hikes with the kids, and then look for nearby attractions that offer a few more creature comforts, such as an indoor water park (see above), amusement park, or a great children’s museum or science center.
+Several national parks waive admission fees on Saturday, April 16 in celebration of National Parks Week, making this an extra budget-friendly option.

 OK, you might not think of Pittsburgh as your first spring break option, but if Jack and the rest of his family on This Is Us have taught us anything, it’s that this city has heart.
 But also, a ton of things for kids to do!
 The city of Pittsburgh is loaded with museums, including a children’s museum, science center, natural history museum, sports museum, a cartoon museum, and even the Andy Warhol Museum.
 There’s also the National Aviary to visit and a zoo and aquarium.
 Plus, you’ll find plenty of affordable housing through Airbnb and at the local hotels.

-Check out our Mommy Poppins City Guides for more family-friendly locales that might appeal to your brood, from Boston to San Antonio to San Francisco and Vancouver.
+Check out our Mommy Poppins City Guides for more family-friendly locales that might appeal to your brood, from Boston to Denver to San Francisco, and Vancouver.
 And if travel isn't in the budget this year, I bet the kids will be just as wowed by a fantastic spring staycation fueled by awesome local events.